mindstorm38/php-sfw/README.md

 > In earlier versions, it was not possible to easily create your own SQL queries.
 It was mandatory to uses classes `SQLManager`,` SQLSerializable`, `TableDefinition` & `TableManager`.

 > **Now these classes are depreciated.**

+## 9) Prototype website
+Framework configuration allows you to make your site a prototype by restricting its access using `prototype:enabled` configuration value.

+If you enable prototyping, access credentials will then be requested to access the entire site, these are specified in the `prototype:users` configuration section.
+In this section, keys are usernames and values their password, passwords can be left empty, but otherwise the password must be encoded in SHA-256.